bjornaa/ladim1/doc/source/workflow.rst

 --------------

 The simplest workflow is to simply use the installed LADiM.
-Use a work directory, copy and modify a ``ladim.yaml`` file to point to your input files and adjust the simulation time and other settings.
-Run the simulation by the command ladim.
+Use a work directory, copy and modify a ``ladim1.yaml`` file to point to your input files and adjust the simulation time and other settings.
+Run the simulation by the command ladim1.

 The configuration file can be renamed and saved to make the model simulation reproducible.
 To run LADiM with a named configuration file, give the